 Get a Generic Set at 306 for your Alts

 Once you get one character decently established at 306 Item Rating, as in well on the path to BiSing, put together a 306 set for your alts to utilise.
-Whether a generic Set Bonus or just a Set of basic unmodded or crap 306 gear, this will be invaluable to your alts.
+Whether a generic Set Bonus or just a Set of basic unmodded 306 gear, this will be invaluable to your alts.
 This will mean they can skip the vertical gear progression grind entirely and go straight into horizontal progression on your alts.